Sedgwick County Zoo: The Slawson Family Asian Big Cat Trek

+Amphibians & Reptiles

+Originally known as the Herpetarium when it first opened in 1974, this area is the zoo's reptile house.
+The front of the building houses and outdoor viewing for Aldabra tortoises, which also have an indoor exhibit.
+Upon entering, guests are immediately greeted with a large riverbank tank filled with Kansas native turtles and fish, while also including American bullfrogs and gars.
+Branching hallways lead to many terrariums filled with many reptiles and amphibians, with some major exhibits being the large Chinese alligator tank, two large terrariums for Jamaican iguanas and King cobras, and four more large terrariums for Black mambas, Eastern green mambas, Indochinese spitting cobras, and Gaboon vipers.

 Tropics

 The Tropics building is the second oldest indoor rainforest exhibit in the United States and remains one of the largest.
-The 28,000 square foot building opened in the late 1970s and includes over 300 species of live plants, approximately 50 species of free-flying birds, and multiple additional species of tropical fishes, reptiles, bats, and invertebrates.
+The 28,000 square foot building opened in 1977 and includes over 300 species of live plants, approximately 50 species of free-flying birds, and multiple additional species of tropical fishes, reptiles, bats, and invertebrates.
 The exhibit underwent a $3 million upgrade in 2015 which replaced the roof, allowing for more natural light and consistent humidity, resulting in healthier plants and natural circadian rhythms for the animals.

+Stingray Cove

+Stingray Cove opened in April 2022.
+The exhibit, originally opening as a paid attraction, is housed in a pavilion and features a large touch tank full of many stingrays and bamboo sharks.
+This exhibit is open seasonally, being open March through October.
+In 2025, Stingray Cove became free to enter, while feeding was still paid, with 2026 being expected to be Stingray Cove's last year of operation before ending for good.

 North America

-One of the largest sections of the zoo, the 11 acre North America habitat opened in 1993.
+One of the largest sections of the zoo, the 11 acre North America habitat opened in 1993 originally as the North American Prairie.
 This area is currently home to American bison, elk, black bears, grizzly bears, North American river otters, cougars, black-footed ferrets, Mexican wolves, black-tailed prairie dogs, and many North American birds and reptiles.
 Sedgwick County Zoo has contributed to the Mexican wolf Species Survival Plan since their arrival at the zoo with the opening of the North America exhibit, and multiple pups born at the zoo have been released into the wild.

 Australia/South America

-Originally opened as the Australian Outback and South American Pampas, these two connected exhibits together form one of the largest walk-through aviaries in the United States.
+Originally opened as the Australian Outback and South American Pampas in 1980, these two connected exhibits together form one of the largest walk-through aviaries in the United States.
 In addition to numerous free-flying birds, Australia features exhibits of emu, southern cassowary, wallaroo, and free-ranging tammar wallabies.
 Large animals exhibited in South America include capybara, Chacoan peccary, giant anteater, maned wolf, and Galapagos tortoises.